Our Board

 The Fenway CDC’s board of directors are of diverse cultural and professional backgrounds.
 They contribute their time, expertise, and experiences to advance our mission of improving the quality of life for residents while building a healthier community.

-For more information about joining our board, or if you have a candidate to recommend, please contact Leah Camhi at lcamhi@fenwaycdc.org
+For more information about joining our board, or if you have a candidate to recommend, please contact Steven Farrell at sfarrell@fenwaycdc.org.

 Fenway CDC Board Members